Monday, February 18, 2013

-Why I Don't Like Nigerian Hair Dressing Salons By African Naturalista
+Why I Don’t Like Nigerian Hair Dressing Salons – African Naturalista

 I have always had a problem with hair dressers and the way my hair is done.
-From making braids smaller than I ask for, to setting the hair dryers to hot, to stubbornness when it comes to doing what I want as a customer.
-I haff suffered in Nigerian Salons, that is main reason why I decided to go natural and have been praying to God to help me discover a natural hairstyle that will keep me from visiting salons in Nigeria.
+From making braids smaller than I ask for, to setting the hair dryers too hot, to stubbornness when it comes to doing what I want as a customer, to trying to convince me to apply relaxers, to making hair so painful I can’t sleep first night of fixing or braiding.
+I haff suffered in Nigerian Salons, that is main reason why I decided to go natural in the first place and have been praying to God to help me discover a natural hairstyle that will keep me from visiting salons in my country Nigeria.

 I never thought that other woman face the same or have the same experiences until I visited African Naturalistas today.
 Read below @ilola's experiences: